davecurryco/mystic-spheres/PiratesOfTheKherazCoast.md

 The limited volume and value of inter-island shipping might have doomed the _Euijin_ to meager prospects had not the pirates lured several Red Reavers into ambushes off the coasts of Kalii and Honu and seized their galleys as prizes.
 The _Aili_ still had the skill of intercoastal navigation and with larger, more seaworthy ships, the _Euijin_ widened their horizons across the Sea of Kheraz.

-### Khanashari Pirates
+### Pashani Privateers

-In their perennial wars, the various city-states of Khanashar have frequently issued letters of marque and reprisal.
-Often, the privateers have neglected to cease operations once a peace treaty was concluded.
-As a result, the coastal regions of Khahashar have a long history of piracy and smuggling.
+In their perennial wars, the various city-states of Pashan have frequently issued letters of marque and reprisal.
+Often, privateers neglect to cease operations once a peace treaty is concluded and technically become pirates.
+Particularly aggressive or greedy Pashani privateers seek prey far afield of the Sea of Hazrad.

+### Khanashari Smugglers

+Governed as they are by a far-away bureaucracy with a tendency toward oppressive taxation, the coastal provinces of Khahashar west of the Golden Hills have a long tradition of smuggling.
+These smugglers often turn pirate, preying on merchant ships, towns, and even each other.

 ## Ships